“There’s a Jewish book waiting for you at the Temple Library!”

 Welcome to IHC’s library, where the doors are always open!

-We encourage you to read, browse, and borrow.
-Our collection contains approximately 9,000 Jewish books and reading materials for all ages.
+We encourage you to read, browse and borrow.
+Our collection contains approximately 7,000 Jewish books and reading materials for all ages.

 The library has a computerized catalogue system.

-The annual Book Fair, monthly Jewish Book Club, and a Reading Incentive Program co-sponsored with the Religious School highlight each year.
+Our Reading Incentive Program co-sponsored with the Jewish Learning Program/Religious School, highlight each program year.

-Many congregants have Judaica collections they wish to give to the library.
-We are currently unable to accept most donated books.
+Many congregants have Judaica collections they wish to donate to the library.
+Due to space limitations and other factors, we are unable to add most book donations to the collection.
 Please consult the librarian for further details.

 Contributions to IHC for books to honor a friend or relative or to remember a loved one may be sent to IHC for the Joseph Cantor Library Fund (general books) or to the Benjamin X. Cohen Memorial Library Collection Fund (reference books).
 A bookplate is affixed for books acquired from donations of $18 or higher.

 The Children’s and Youth sections sponsor a Birthday Book Club for donations to honor a young child’s birthday.
 Minimum donation: $10.